Presenter Guidelines

 Prepare Your Slides

-• Congress sessions will be recorded and made available to attendees as on-demand video content; additionally, slide decks will be posted as PDFs to the Congress Mobile App and Online Planner.
-Slides cannot be redacted from these resources.
+- Presentation slide decks will be made available to Congress attendees in the Congress Mobile App and Online Planner.
+Slides cannot be redacted from the app.

-• Presenters are responsible for verifying all images and text in your presentation are in compliance with copyright law.
+- Presenters are responsible for verifying all images and text in their presentation are in compliance with copyright and all other applicable laws.

 Photo Policy